jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

    ```

 #### Network Architecture
-- Both containers are connected via an internal Docker network named `supachat-network`
+- All containers are connected via an internal Docker network named `supachat-network`
 - The API container communicates with the Crawl4AI container using the service name `crawl4ai`
+- The Frontend container communicates with the API container using the service name `api`
 - The API container connects to the external Supabase instance over the internet
-- Ports 8001 (API), 8501 (Supabase Explorer), and 11235 (Crawl4AI) are exposed to the host
+- Ports 8001 (API), 3000 (Frontend), 8501 (Supabase Explorer), and 11235 (Crawl4AI) are exposed to the host

 ### 3. Full-Stack Docker Deployment

-The most comprehensive deployment option, containerizing the entire stack: API service, Crawl4AI service, and Supabase (including database, Kong API gateway, and other Supabase services).
+The most comprehensive deployment option, containerizing the entire stack: API service, Frontend UI, Crawl4AI service, and Supabase (including database, Kong API gateway, and other Supabase services).

 #### Components
 - **Containerized**:
   - API service
+  - Frontend UI
   - Crawl4AI service
   - Supabase services:
     - PostgreSQL database